 Clinical forms in Typhon must be completed for the clinical coordinator at the end of each clinical rotation.
-These forms must be approved by the CI and available on the first day the student is scheduled to be on campus after the end of a rotation.
+These forms must be available on the first day the student is scheduled to be on campus after the end of a rotation (or in the summer by the Friday before finals week).
 If the forms are not completed by 3:00 p.m. on that day there will be a 5-point reduction in the evaluation total for EACH infraction for blanks on time logs, tech evaluations, etc. The forms that need to be completed every rotation include the time log and any makeup requests, a tech evaluation, and a case log (which must be done within 7 days of the procedure).
 At the end of the semester students must complete all of the above as well as turn in notebooks, repeat logs (on paper) and copies of the competency card.
-End of semester documentation must be completed by noon on Wednesday of finals week during fall and spring and by 3:00 on Thursday of finals week in the summer.
+End of semester documentation must be turned in either by 3:00 on the first day the student is scheduled to be on campus after the end of the last rotation OR by noon on Monday of finals week, whichever comes first.
 Missing any of the end of semester paperwork will be a 10-point reduction for each infraction off of the faculty evaluation, which accounts for 40% of the semester grade.
 If any of the paperwork is incomplete (no notes from one or more facilities, missing repeat log signature), there will be a 5-point reduction off the faculty evaluation for each infraction.
 At the beginning of each rotation the student will be required to complete the Student Clinical Orientation Form with their CI.
 This is to be done each time you visit a new facility and must be turned in to the Clinical Coordinator by the end of the second week of the rotation.
 The specific instructions are listed on the form and the form can be found in the content area of the Practicum course in which you are enrolled.
 You must print it off and take it to your CI.